MonBjo/discord_bot/README.md

 # a discord bot

-*For my small server with friends to play minecraft.*
+*For my small server with friends to play games.*

 It's around christmas 2021 and I came up with a genius idea about this bot project.